 Masako and Kanba from Mawaru-Penguindrum. sort-of: Masako openly chases after Kanba, but though he cares for her, he doesn't reciprocate.

 This makes up all the drama in one case in Detective Conan.
 Raita Banba, a high school friend of Kogoro's, had a fiancee named Hatsune Kamon.
 On the eve of their wedding, Hatsune was killed when the car exploded, and Raita was the main suspect due to his Crazy Jealous Guy tendencies.
-It was later revealed that they were Half-Identical Twins, who were separated in a fire as babies, and the two didn't know that they committed twincest until Hatsune received a call confirming the DNA tests were shown to be true.
-Already stressed from the thought of Raita's and her origins and the fact that she was an Ill Girl, Hatsune soon fell into the Despair Event Horizon and as a result, she committed suicide.
+It was later revealed that they were Half-Identical Twins, who were separated when they were babies after a house fire, and the two didn't know that they committed twincest until Hatsune received a call that the DNA results confirms that.
+Already very stressed from the thought of Raita's and her origins and the fact that she was an Ill Girl, poor Hatsune soon fell into the Despair Event Horizon and as a result, she committed suicide.

 Marvel Comics' Fenris twins (Andrea and Andreas Von Strucker) play with this idea (and likely, each other!) fairly frequently.
 Shudder.